An Additivity theorem for cobordism categories: Cobordism categories of <k> -manifolds

-be a homeomorphism, which is a diffeomorphism except at $(0,a)$ and $(0,0)$, such that (see figure \ref{fig:bending_morphism}):
+be a homeomorphism, which is a diffeomorphism except at $p_0:=(0,0)$ and $p_1:=(0,a)$, such that (see figure \ref{fig:bending_morphism}):

-\begin{enumerate} \item $\bfB$ maps the different pieces of the boundary isometrically as displayed in the picture. \item $\bfB$ is cylindrical in a neighborhood of $\dell \IR_+^2-\{(0,a),(0,0)\}$ \item In a neighborhood of $(0,a)$, $\bfB$ preserves the radial coordinate and scales the angle by a smooth function
+\begin{enumerate} \item $\bfB(p_0)=(0,a)$; $\bfB(p_1)=(0,0)$; and $\bfB$ maps the solid/dotted/dashed pieces of the boundary, as displayed on the left in Figure \ref{fig:bending_morphism}, isometrically to the corresponding pieces on the right. \item $\bfB$ is cylindrical in a neighborhood of $\dell \IR_+^2-\{p_0, p_1\}$ \item In a neighborhood of $p_1$, $\bfB$ preserves the radial coordinate and scales the angle by a diffeomorphism